Survey Results - Trainee feedback on Hill Dickinson LLP

 The Lex 100 verdict on Hill Dickinson LLP

-The firm: Hill Dickinson understands that its people, clients and communities are at the heart of everything it does.
-It is an internationally recognised law firm that delivers advice and strategic guidance spanning the full legal spectrum across the UK, Europe and Asia.
+The firm: At Hill Dickinson we understand that our people, our clients and our communities are at the heart of everything we do.
+We are an internationally recognised law firm that delivers advice and strategic guidance spanning the full legal spectrum across the UK, Europe and Asia.

-The clients: The NHS; Baseline Health; Greater Manchester Combined Authority; Hellmann Worldwide Logistics; JLA Group; Stobart Group; UK Oil and Gas plc; Juvenescence; ADES; Fishawack Limited
+The clients: The NHS; DHL Group; Kuehne & Nagel; Co-operative Group; Health Education England; Peel; Greater Manchester Combined Authority; UK Oil and Gas plc; Juvenescence UK Ltd; Fishawack Ltd.

 A day in the life of… Charlotte Wood, trainee, Hill Dickinson LLP